CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/h3/H3_CENTER.md

 **Description**

-Returns the center of the H3 cell as a geogpoint.
+Returns the center of the H3 cell as a GEOGRAPHY point.
 It will return `null` on error (invalid input).

 * `index`: `STRING` The H3 cell index.